-These Standards apply to all new construction and major renovations that impact a space of 5,000 square meters or above.
+These standards apply to all new construction and major renovations that impact a space of 5,000 m2 or above.
 For smaller renovations or fit outs, please refer to the HKUST Building Renewal Standards.
 This document represents the requirements of the University and expects all contractors, designers, and consultants to abide by the provisions herein.

-These standards identify a minimum level of design and requirements and should be included in all Requests for Proposals issued for new projects and referenced in contracts for design consultants and construction managers.
+These standards identify a minimum level of design and requirement, should be included in all Requests for Proposals issued for new projects, and referenced in contracts for design consultants and construction managers.

-These Standards will be periodically updated and revised.
+These standards will be periodically updated and revised.